mmelkowski/IT-Cheat-Sheet-Code/docker/README.md

 ## 6) Testing: practice makes perfect

-in the folder `test` you can find the dockerfile presented above:
+in the folder `test` you can find the dockerfile presented above, it will create a small image containing diverse python module and will print the complete environment if run.

 ### → Build-it